 - The names of any witnesses to your complaint - especially other licensed/registered individuals you may have seen who can provide information or give a second opinion;

-- Any evidence such as written documents, contracts, or pictures (copies are fine);
+- Any evidence such as written documents, contracts, or pictures (please do not submit original documents, copies are fine);

 - Any other information that you think would be of assistance to the investigation; and